An Automation Campaign is a group of event types that are executed over time based on a contacts actions.

 Step 3: Setup Marketing Automation Campaign

-The Automation Campaign defines the workflow of events to run in response to subscriber actions.
+The Automation Campaign defines the workflow of events to run in response to contact actions.
 Before you can define the Automation Campaign flow, you must create the reporting labels.
 These will be used in future Automation Reporting features.
 While there are several default reporting labels predefined, create one of each type for this simple test.

 - Create an Automation Campaign